What Is Duchenne Muscular Dystrophy? Dystrophin, Gowers’ Sign, and More

 • Kidney problems

-• Hormonal imbalances such as adrenal insufficiency
+• Hormonal imbalances, such as adrenal insufficiency

 • Hyperglycemia (high blood sugar levels)